simgrid/simgrid/docs/source/ns3.rst

 Our goal is to keep the ns-3 plugin of SimGrid as easy (and hopefully readable) as possible.
 If the current state does not fit your needs, you should modify this plugin, and/or create your own plugin from the existing one.
-If you come up with interesting improvements, please contribute them back
+If you come up with interesting improvements, please contribute them back.

 Troubleshooting
 ===============